ofkindness/winston-postgres-transport/README.md

 -	**connectionString:** The PostgreSQL connection string.
 Required.
 -	**level:** The winston's log level.
 Optional, default: info
 - **poolConfig:** Pool specific configuration parameters.
 Optional.
--	**tableFields:** PostgreSQL table fields definition.
-Optional.
-You can use Array or a comma separated String.
 -	**tableName:** PostgreSQL table name definition.
 Optional.

 See the default values used: